Boyne Falls, Michigan

 Boyne Falls is a village in Charlevoix County in the U.S. state of Michigan.
-The population was 358 at the 2020 census.
-The village is located within Boyne Valley Township.
+The population was 358 at the 2020 census and the village is located within Boyne Valley Township.

 History

-Boyne Falls was first settled with the coming of the Grand Rapids and Indiana Railroad in 1874.
-In that year, A. D. Carpenter built the first store.
-A post office opened in Boyne Falls on September 5, 1874 with William Nelson serving as the first postmaster.
+Boyne Falls was first settled with the arrival of the Grand Rapids and Indiana Railroad in 1874.
+In the same year, A. D. Carpenter built the first store.
+A post office opened in Boyne Falls on September 5, 1874, with William Nelson serving as the first postmaster.
 The community was named by John Miller after the Boyne River, which has a nearby set of waterfalls.
-The name itself came from another river in Ireland.
-The community incorporated as a village in 1893.
+Boyne River's name is from a river near Dublin.
+Boyne Falls incorporated as a village in 1893.

-The railway line is now operated by the Great Lakes Central Railroad, although the station in Boyne Falls has been closed since 1973.
+The railway line is operated by the Great Lakes Central Railroad, although the station in Boyne Falls has been closed since 1973.

-The village is home to the Boyne Falls Polish Festival, which takes place in the first week of August.
-The 47th annual festival took place in 2022.
+The largest lake in Boyne Falls is Thumb Lake (Lake Louise) and the surface area of the lake is approximately 510 acre.
+The shoreline distance, including islands is roughly 7.5 miles.
+The deepest point is located in the west end of the lake and is reportedly 152 feet deep.
+The residents of the lake area form the Lake Louise Christian Community.
+Boyne Falls is home to two Christian summer camps; Higher Ground at Lake Louise (formerly Lake Louise Baptist Camp) and Lake Louise Christian Community (affiliated with the Methodist church).
+The village is home to the annual Boyne Falls Polish Festival, which happens in the first week of August.
+The 48th annual festival was in 2023.

 Geography

 According to the U.S. Census Bureau, the village has a total area of 0.57 sqmi, of which 0.56 sqmi is land and 0.01 sqmi (1.75%) is water.
 Boyne Mountain Resort is a ski area located just southeast of the village limits near Boyne Mountain Airport.
 The village is located along the Boyne River, near the junction of the river's north and south branches.